ziz/moustache/README.md

 moustache will work for any loadout.
 However, there are a few star items that really shine in this script, or at least in the cognac precursor to this script.

-- Greatest american pants
-  - It's basically a free +20% adventures, since we are running all the time.
 - Mafia thumb ring
   - It triggers on turn taking runaways.
 It's free adventures.
 - June Cleaver